wallarm/product-documentation/docs/latest/installation/oob/ebpf/deployment.md

     Wallarm only observes attacks and provides you with the [details in Wallarm Console](../../..//user-guides/events/analyze-attack.md).
 * Vulnerability detection based on [passive detection](../../../about-wallarm/detecting-vulnerabilities.md#passive-detection) is not supported as server response bodies required for vulnerability identification are not mirrored.
-* While the solution is in beta, not all Kubernetes object types can be mirrored effectively.
+* While the solution is in beta, not all Kubernetes resources can be mirrored effectively.
 Therefore, we recommend enabling traffic mirroring specifically for NGINX Ingress controllers, Kong Ingress controllers, or regular NGINX servers in Kubernetes.